amitrm/ajaira/README.md

-This package has been developed as a test and it does nothing.
+This package has been developed as a test.
-Thanks for installing.